propanibutan/zaplanuj-jedzonko/README.md

 ## About Zaplanuj-jedzonko.pl

-This is project in ScrumLab which I made with my colleagues ([Katarzyna Zielińska](https://github.com/kattziel), [Krzysztof Korbiński](https://github.com/kristoffer4k), [Wiktor Richter](https://github.com/Wiktorri)) on js camp.
+This is project in CodersLab 'ScrumLab' which I made with my colleagues ([Katarzyna Zielińska](https://github.com/kattziel), [Krzysztof Korbiński](https://github.com/kristoffer4k), [Wiktor Richter](https://github.com/Wiktorri)).
 Here you can find landing page with app to building your own diet schedule.

 ## Technologie i narzędzia / Technologies